 There are so many more majestic trees throughout the county that may not be as well known.
 But all the trees lining our streets and planted in our parks and yards contribute to the collective natural beauty of Westchester: a reason so many of us are drawn to live and work here.

 Let’s keep contributing to that natural beauty and plant more trees now for future generations to enjoy.
-If at least one of these trees were planted in every yard in Westchester, we would be well on our way.
 Here are the top four trees I recommend, all native to this region.

 Tulip Tree – Carbon Sequestration Champion